 Understanding Your Social Media Rights

-Written by Cooper and Friedman on February 12, 2019
+Written by Cooper & Friedman PLLC on February 12, 2019

 Though relatively new in existence, for most of us social media has infiltrated nearly every part of our daily lives.
 While we wait for the laws to catch up to the times, it’s important to understand where we should exercise caution and what the potential consequences are for freely sharing our thoughts.
 Below we clear up just a few of the most common misconceptions when it comes to social media and our rights.